 Choosing an MC for your Conference - the alternatives ...

 A common mistake event organiser's make in hiring a professional MC is to hire a celebrity, comedian or famous newsreader.
 It is glamorous and impresses the crowd.
 Yet, they are expensive and, crucially, they very rarely know anything at all about your business or your industry or the subject matter at hand.

-In fact, they often know nothing of business or management and cannot appreciate the usual mindset of a middle-management audience fixated on targets, KPIs, the corporate organisation-chart and deciphering 'what does this all mean for me and my department' ?
+In fact, they often know so little of business or management that they cannot appreciate the usual mindset of a middle-management audience fixated on targets, KPIs, the corporate organisation-chart and deciphering 'what does this all mean for me and my department' ?

 Worse, celebrity comedians can make too light of your event and risk trivialising your investment and detracting from the core message.
 Professional MC's with a 35 year business background do the opposite, offering the three core ingredients for success on stage - content, passion & humour - in an appropriate way and in context.